 Organizations must create an account and submit applications for the Responsive Grantmaking program through our online portal.
 We encourage prospective applicants who don't yet have an account to register early, as it can take a few days for registrations to be approved.

 Organizational Eligibility Requirements

-We review grant applications six times a year from organizations that meet the following requirements:
+We review grant applications from organizations that meet the following requirements:

 - Organizations with staff and leadership in Oregon and a proposed project or scope of work that directly benefits the residents of Oregon.

 - Organizations that are committed to equal opportunity for all persons regardless of race, color, national origin, religion, sex, sexual orientation and gender identity, age, disability, or any other legally protected status.